-- Boost your initiative through exposure to

->300,000 healthcare professionals;

-- Receive feedback from a renowed jury of VBHC experts;

-- Be recognized as a leading initiative in patient-centered care and inspire others;

-- Network with VBHC pioneers;

-- Be at the center of healthcare innovation;

-- Push your initiative to the next level.

-6th VBHC Prize Event April 18, 2019 Subscribe to the newsletter for more information: www.vbhcprize.com
+Why you should apply - Boost your initiative through exposure to >350,000 healthcare professionals worldwide; - Receive feedback from an internationally renowned jury of VBHC experts; - Be recognized as a leading initiative in patient- centered care and inspire others; - Network with VBHC pioneers; - Push your initiative to the next level; - The winner of the VBHC Prize 2019 will also be awarded a VIP presentation slot on the main stage at the ICHOM 2019 Conference in Rotterdam.
+6th VBHC Prize Event with Prof. E. Teisberg, PhD April 18, 2019 | The Netherlands For more information or to apply for the VBHC Prize 2019 visit: www.vbhcprize.com

 Encouraging health app use with seniors Prevention, patient autonomy and use of digital goods A digital health coaching platform offers sustainable support of the elderly population to improve their mental, emotional and physical fitness. he German healthcare system is still one of the best in the world.
 Nevertheless, for many years the contribution of healthcare to society has still largely been interpreted through the framework of cost reductions.
 Increasingly, however, the willingness of the involved actors to improve healthcare in the sense of a holistic, patient-oriented understanding is growing.
-This is now being addressed in more and more social debates under the heading of "value-based healthcare" (Porter 2010).
+This is now being addressed in more and more social debates under the heading of "valuebased healthcare" (Porter 2010).
 Here, the quality of service provision is placed in relation to its costs and thus the so-called "value" of a health service for the individual is evaluated (Lehr et al. 2016).
 Recently, support has also increasingly been given to measures in the field of prevention that make a value-oriented contribution to promoting self-help and patient autonomy (Landry 2015, Boulos 2011).
 This is reflected in the adoption of the German Prevention Act, which came into force in its essential parts on 25 July 2015, thereby increasing support for health self-help (Albrecht 2016).
 The German Social Code Book V (§1) also states that health is the duty of every individual: "The insured are jointly responsible for their health; they should contribute to preventing the onset of illness and disability and to overcoming their consequences through a health-conscious lifestyle, early participation in preventive health measures and active participation in medical treatment and rehabilitation".
-Value-based healthcare requires the cooperation and joint responsibility of all institutional and private actors involved in care.
+66 CONSUMERS ARE MORE OPEN TO TECHNOLOGICAL INNOVATIONS THAN INSTITUTIONS, WHICH CLEARLY SETS THEM APART FROM MOST HEALTHCARE PLAYERS 99 Value-based healthcare requires the cooperation and joint responsibility of all institutional and private actors involved in care.
 The human being, ie the consumer of the health service, is placed at the centre of attention.
 Thereby, more and more people want to actively commit themselves to their health.
 This can also be clearly felt in the healthcare market, as more and more essential impulses in the design of new health products emerge from the consumer side.
-Consumers are more open to technological